Creating a Bot Using Power Virtual Agents

 Note: If your Chat window ever disappears, you can always bring it back by clicking the Test your bot link.

-In the Chat window, turn on Tracing and click the Start over with latest content button.
+In the Chat window, turn on Track between topics and click the Reset button.

 Enter one of the trigger phrases for your new Topic and you will be able to trace and debug the conversation.

 You can use variables to allow you Bot to capture and use conversation path data such as remembering a person’s name.

 Hover your mouse pointer between the Trigger Phrases box and the Question box and click on the Add Node button.